GLOBAL MARKETS-Weak U.S. data sends dollar, equities lower

 MSCI's all-country world equity index fell

-its lowest since August, a rate that was less than the fall in
+lowest since August, a decline that was less of a fall than

 U.S. manufacturing grew at a substantially slower pace in